elstati0n/ELHunter/README.md

 - **TLD ON** — match by domain extension (e.g. `.ru`, `.cn`) — no geo lookup needed
 - **Notify ON/OFF** — Chrome notification on threat
 - **Mode** — Suspicious only / All events
-- **Block ON/OFF** — block all access from this country regardless of VT/AbuseIPDB scores
+- **Block ON/OFF** — block all access from this country regardless of ZeroScan scores
 - **TG ON/OFF** — send Telegram alert for this rule

 ---

 ### ✈️ Telegram Alerts

 Send threat alerts to a Telegram bot.
 Configure bot token + chat ID in API Keys.
-Each alert includes: threat level emoji, VT score, AbuseIPDB score, country flag, resolved IP and Cloudflare status.
+Each alert includes: threat level emoji, ZeroScan verdict, category, country flag, resolved IP and Cloudflare status.

 ---

 ### 💾 14-Day Cache

 All scan results are cached in `chrome.storage.local` with a 14-day TTL.
 The **Cache tab** shows a real-time breakdown (clean / suspicious / malicious / blocked).
 Click any chip to expand an inline list — the popup grows naturally to fit the content.
-Each row shows domain, country, VT, AbuseIPDB, Cloudflare status and age.
+Each row shows domain, country, ZeroScan verdict, category, Cloudflare status and age.
 Per-row delete (🗑) and lock toggle (🔒/🔓) are available.

 ---